Kommunicate-io/Kommunicate-Web-SDK/docs/docs/android-installation.md

 ```

 ### Launching chat with existing user:
-If you already have the user details the you can create a KMUser object using the details and launch the chat.
+If you already have the user details then create a KMUser object using the details and launch the chat.
 Use the method as below to create KMUser with already existing details:

 ```java
     KMUser user = new KMUser();